 SonaBlast!
-Recording Artist Ted Stevens is all about connecting with an audience, and not just through a few clicks on Facebook or some other impersonal online social media.
+Recording Artist Ted Stevens is all about connecting with his audience.

 "I'm interested in making work that deals with the things that connect us,” Stevens says, “and the things that are between us.
 I want to share in the common human experience, because, to varying degrees, we all go through the same things in life.
 I want to share those things with an audience."